$\infty$-operads via symmetric sequences: Abstract

 \section{Abstract}

 We construct a generalization of the Day convolution tensor product of presheaves that works for certain double $\infty$-categories.
-We apply this construction to show that (enriched) \icats{} and (enriched) \iopds{} with a fixed space of objects can be described as associative algebras.
-In particular,this gives an \icatl{} version of the well-known description of one-object operads as associative algebras in symmetric sequences.
+Using this construction, we obtain an \icatl{} version of the well-known description of (one-object) operads as associative algebras in symmetric sequences; more generally, we show that (enriched) \iopds{} with varying spaces of objects can be described as associative algebras in a double \icat{} of symmetric collections.